Facebook View

 Punitive Damages

-Punitive damages refer to the amount an employer must pay due to any egregious actions and are intended as punishment to the employee so as to deter such behavior going forward.
+Punitive damages refer to the amount an employer must pay due to any egregious actions and are intended as a punishment to the employee so as to deter such behavior going forward.

 Pain and Suffering